kasem545/SublPatcher/README.md

 # SublPatcher
-this script for cracking sublime V4 unlimited access
+this simple script for cracking sublime V4 unlimited access